Abdullatif-Fk/Back-LMS/README.md

 # Back-LMS
+## Run command :
-## composer install
+< composer install
-## Then go to http://localhost/phpmyadmin , and create new database "LMS"
+< Then go to http://localhost/phpmyadmin , and create new database "LMS"
-## php artisan serve
+< php artisan serve